Parts of city suffer from inundation, relief work expedited | Business

 The Greater Chennai Police also announced helpline numbers for citizens to contact them for rescue and relief activities.

-An update from the city police on Wednesday said six rain-related deaths were reported while many persons in need were rescued by the cops in different parts of the city.
+An update from the city police on Wednesday said six rain-related deaths were reported while many persons in need were rescued by police personnel in different parts of the city.
 Among the rescued were aged persons and a number of pregnant women, and a woman and her newborn, an official release said.

 Further, 11 subways in the metro remained closed for vehicular movement due to water-logging.